domenicjdonato/blog-site/content/post/quadratic_approximation/index.md

 \end{aligned}
 $$

-From the data and what we know about the world, a mean height prior of `178 cm` is a bit high.
-However, the flexibility provided by the standard deviation of `20 cm` means that the model can still fit our data.
+From the data and what we know about the world, a mean height prior of `178` is a bit high.
+However, the flexibility provided by the standard deviation of `20` means that the model can still fit our data.
 It's also useful for illustrating how data can overcome incorrect priors so long as they are not too strong.
 We double check that our model is capable of describing the data by plotting samples from it's prior distribution.

 !['Histogram of height data and model prior.'](images/data_prior_hist.png)